tiger31/evejs/README.md

 Time:     12ms
 ```

-If we'll set our "Parallel suite 1" to non-parallel, result will be like this:
+If we set our "Parallel suite 1" to non-parallel, result will be like this:
 ```shell script
 Runner
   Outer